jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 **Does a layout include information about column widths or pinning?**

-Yes - if the `includeVendorStateInLayouts` property is set to true in LayoutOptions in AdaptableOptions.
+Yes - this can be provided in the Config and it will be saved automatically as the Layout changes.

 **Can I copy what is currently in my grid as a layout?**